 Simple examples of such predictive capabilities are easy to envision.
 For example, if the memory utilization on a particular server continues to go up, eventually crossing a warning threshold, we can safely assume that the server will run out of memory in short order.

 With complex digital applications, in contrast, such predictive ability pushes the limits of our AI and big data capabilities.
 Innovation, however, continues to proceed rapidly, and predictive analysis is rapidly improving as we speak.

 The Intellyx Take

 I mentioned the term AI Ops, but I’m reluctant to use it, as Gartner has muddied the waters about the meaning of this term.
 Even though AI stands for artificial intelligence, Gartner uses AIOps (without a space) to stand for Algorithmic IT Operations.
-(See this report for more information.)

 Algorithms, however, are nothing new, and nothing special.
 Gartner correctly defines an algorithm as “a set of rules that precisely defines a sequence of operations” – which would include everything from simple arithmetic to your grandmother’s muffin recipe.

 Simple machine learning is in fact algorithmic – but as AI advances, the rules that define the sequence of operations become increasingly imprecise.
 Instead, they evolve on their own and become context-dependent, leading to the confusing result that AIOps as Gartner defines it falls short of AI-driven ops, as AI evolves to become post-algorithmic.

 Vague analyst buzzwords aside, there’s no question that rapid innovation the field of AI is driving corresponding innovation in DPM.
 And regardless of whether you buy Gartner’s opinions about algorithms, we’re well on the road to automated, AI-driven operations.